 Cody Jenson in Survival of the Fittest v1 (at least pre-psychotic) was a devilish liar, stringing along Adam Dodd for quite some considerable time before the latter even started to get suspicious.
 (Jenson pretended he was another kid, leading to Adam talking to him about how much he wanted to kill... him).
 When he finds out later who Jenson really is, Adam is needless to say, not pleased.

-Avatar: The Last Airbender has Azula, who lies to everyone about everything, and is good enough to say she's "a four-hundred foot purple platypus bear with pink horns and silver wings" and not set off Toph's Living Lie Detector abilities.
+Avatar: The Last Airbender has Azula, who lies to everyone about everything, and is good enough to say she's "a four-hundred foot tall purple platypus bear with pink horns and silver wings" and not set off Toph's Living Lie Detector abilities.
 The most spectacular example is when she managed to infiltrate Ba Sing Se and conquer the city in a few days (something which the Fire Nation had been trying and failing to do for 100 years) using nothing but lies and manipulations.
 Unfortunately, she couldn't successfully lie to herself, which resulting in her Villainous Breakdown.

 Odd example in Shrek 3: Pinocchio has to become an incredibly skilled Truth Twister to avoid being given away by his own lie-revealing "ability".